Photophobia: Dreading that business headshot

-In doing hundreds of business portrait headshots over the years there is one response that I get from just about everyone: “I don’t take good photos” .
-No matter who you are, there seems to be a universal dislike of having a formal posed photo taken.
-When you sit down in front of the camera for a posed shot, most of us get very nervous and uncomfortable.
-Of course, with those feelings going on, it will be hard to get one you’ll be happy with and once again you’ll say “I don’t take good at taking photos.
+In doing thousands of business headshots over the years, there is one response that I get from just about everyone: “I don’t take good photos.”
+No matter who you are, there seems to be a universal dislike of the formal posed headshot.
+When you sit down in front of the camera, most of us get very nervous and uncomfortable.
+Of course, with those feelings going on, it will be hard to get one you’ll be happy with.
+Once again you’ll say “I don’t take good at taking photos.

 Bad experiences in the past

-Often, the photos that are used for a business website or flier are not taken by a professional.
-Someone in the office who has a good camera has been asked by the boss if they can take photos of the staff.
+Often, that dread comes from bad experiences you have had in the past.
+Often, the photos used for a business website or flier are not taken by a professional photographer.
+The boss has asked someone in the office who has a good camera if they can take photos of the staff.

-They take people outside, set them about six inches from some shrubbery and fire away.
-Maybe they even do the dreaded count to three routine.
-If you’re the one getting your photo taken, you’re not happy, you’re busy and need to get on with your work.
-Maybe the boss has just told you about the photo that morning, giving you no time to prepare. (that boss was a man no dought) The photo is snapped and you take a quick look at it and say “it’s ok, use that one”.
-Once again, not the best situation to have a great portrait of yourself, and once again, you “don’t take good photos”.
+They take everyone outside the building, set them about six inches from some shrubbery, and fire away.
+Maybe they even do the dreaded count-to-three routine.
+If you’re the one getting your photo taken, you’re not happy, you’re busy, and you need to get on with your work.
+Maybe the boss has just told you about the photo that morning, giving you no time to prepare. (that boss was a man, no dought) The photo is snapped, and you take a quick look at it and say, “it’s ok; use that one.”
+You’ve selected it to get it over with, and to make it worse; no retouching is done to that image.
+(Everyone needs a little polish) Once again, not the best situation to have a great portrait of yourself, and once again, you conclude that “I don’t take good photos.”

 Helping you get over your fear

-You’ll have a seat and I’ll pose you, shot about four photos and take a look at them on a laptop.
+You’ll have a seat, and I’ll pose you and take about four photos.
+We will then take a look at them on a laptop.
 We’ll select the one you like the best.
-If you don’t like any of them we’ll start over.
+If you don’t like any of them, we’ll start over.
 We’ll take photos until you have one you love.
-Most people leave saying that it was easier than they thought it was.
-Given people’s photophobia, that makes me feel that I have done my job.
-Once we’re done retouching the image we email it to you.
-We’ll keep the image in our files indefinitely, so if in a year you can’t find that image again, we’ll send it to you, again without an additional cost to you.
+Most people leave, saying, “that was easier than they thought it would be.”

+But we’re not finished.
+We’ll take the image and digitally retouch it to make you look your best.
+Not too much; it will still be you.
+It’s that little bit of “polish” we mentioned earlier.
+Once we’re done retouching the image, we will email it to you.
+We’ll keep the image in our files indefinitely, so if your hard drive crashes a year later, you can call us, and we’ll send it to you again without an additional cost.